-No Business or Marketing Plan.
+No Business Plan.

 If you went into business for yourself and approached a bank for a business loan, your loan officer would want to see two things: 1) your income statement and 2) your business plan.
 Well, when you go into real estate sales, you are going into business for yourself.
 But many salespeople have no clear goals or timeline for achieving their goals.
 Consistently, real estate professionals who have a written business plan are more successful than people who don’t.
 (The first thing that every Associate, new and experienced, is WRITE A PLAN!
 I give you the format and coach you through the process.)